Search

 Where once consumers needed fictional people to help them form relationships with a brand, now brands help us define how we relate to ourselves and others.

-A sociologist published the results of a study analysing Australian birth registries.
+A sociologist published the results of a study analyzing Australian birth registries.
 In the past decade there has been a big increase in newborns christened with brand names.
 We can expect a generation named Chanel, Lexus, Bentley and Armani.

 In America a whole industry has sprung up around 'personal branding', in which consultants apply the theories of brand management to career planning and life goals.
 In Managing Brand Me: How to Build Your Personal Brand, authors Thomas Gad and Anette Rosencreutz observe that in this 'increasingly transparent world it is becoming harder to grasp who you really are.
 Time to brand yourself as you would an exciting new product'.